litepress/litepress.cn/wp-content/plugins/simple-feature-requests/readme.txt

 4. The admin view of feature requests.

 == Changelog ==

+**v2.2.2** (2021-11-11)**
+[new] Added ability to organize requests by board, allowing multiple boards per site [new] Added ability to rename 'Request' and 'Requests' to any other applicable label, e.g. 'Report' and 'Reports' [update] Added setting to hide default entry title on single request view [update] Added options to select heading tags for single request titles and archive request titles [update] Added filters for all SFR redirects
+[fix] Corrected the presence of non-unique IDs on SFR form fields [fix] Corrected fatal error on Easy Digital Downloads receipt page

+**v2.2.1** (2021-06-29)
+[fix] Corrected issue that caused PhotoSwipe template to be loaded where it wasn't required

+**v2.2.0** (2021-06-28)
+[new] Custom Statuses UI [pro]
+[new] Option to allow image uploads on feature requests [pro] [fix] Ensured text domain is properly loaded

 **v2.1.3** (2020-11-26)
 [new] List all users who voted on a request (admin) [pro]